 Traditions that warm the heart and fill the soul

 The foods and flavors of Georgia reflect the country’s geographic setting—what food writer Darra Goldstein calls a “Shangri-la of bounty, tucked away in mountain valleys and fertile lowlands.”

-Despite its remote location, Georgia once occupied an important place in the world.
+Despite its seemingly remote location, Georgia once occupied a much more well-known place in the world.
 For centuries, it served as a stop on East–West trade routes.
 As traders passed through, the Georgians borrowed and assimilated the flavors and aromas of visitors’ culinary traditions.
 Centuries of foreign invaders also left their mark on the local cuisine.
 Georgian dishes now incorporate flavors and influences from the foods of Iran, Asia, Turkey, and the Mediterranean.
 And over time, each Georgian region has developed its own distinctive contributions to the country’s culinary identity.

 Traditional Georgian cuisine combines fresh meats, fresh vegetables, herbs, and spices into distinctly flavorful dishes that are considered among the healthiest in the world.
 Whether prepared for a celebratory supra or for an everyday meal, Georgian cuisine always finds its most authentic expression at home, among friends.

 The supra is a traditional, often extravagant, Georgian meal that occupies the center of Georgian social life.
 Far more than a celebratory feast, it’s a tradition for the ages, a religious rite, and a national identity all in one.
 For all of life’s celebrations—births and birthdays, homecomings and anniversaries, weddings and funerals—there’s a supra.

 The supra gets its name from the Georgian word for tablecloth—the space the feast’s dishes will cover.
 During a supra, food and wine are seemingly endless, and the plates pile up several deep to ensure that the table is full.